JankariTech/blog/src/assets/BrowserAutomationProtocol/browser-automation-protocol.md

 ---
-title: Different Ways to Automate the Browser
+title: Different Approaches (Protocols) to Automate the Browser
 authorName: Sawjan Gurung
 authorAvatar: https://www.jankaritech.com/images/2021/12/29/p1110923-crop-col-800.jpg
 authorLink: https://github.com/saw-jan
 createdAt: 22/11/2022
-tags: browser automation, testing, playwright, nightwatch, selenium, webdriver, cypress
+tags: browser automation, testing, playwright, selenium, webdriver, cypress, protocols, chrome devtools
 banner: https://some.link.jpg
 ---

-**TLDR**: _W3C WebDriver_ and _Chrome DevTools Protocol_ are the two main protocols that are used to automate the browser and most of the browser automation tools are based on one of them.
+**TLDR**: _WebDriver_ and _Chrome DevTools Protocol_ are the two main protocols that are used to automate the browser and most of the browser automation tools are based on one of them.
 WebDriver BiDi is said to be the future of cross-browser automation.

 > 💡 Your browser is an automation tool in itself.